mrazomej/phd/docs/src/chapter_05/section_07_gillespie.md

 To check the implementation of our stochastic algorithm we generated several of these stochastic trajectories in order to reconstruct the mRNA steady-state distribution.
-These reconstructed distributions for a single- and double-copy of the promoter can be compared with - the steady-state distribution for the two-state promoter. [@Fig:ch5_fig21] shows the great agreement between the stochastic simulation and the analytical result, confirming that our implementation of the Gillespie simulation is correct.
+These reconstructed distributions for a single- and double-copy of the promoter can be compared with Eq. $\ref{eq:two_state_mRNA}$--the steady-state distribution for the two-state promoter. [@Fig:ch5_fig21] shows the great agreement between the stochastic simulation and the analytical result, confirming that our implementation of the Gillespie simulation is correct.

-![**Comparison of analytical and simulated mRNA distribution.** Solid lines show the steady-state mRNA distributions for one copy (light blue) and two copies of the promoter (dark blue) as defined by .
+![**Comparison of analytical and simulated mRNA distribution.** Solid lines show the steady-state mRNA distributions for one copy (light blue) and two copies of the promoter (dark blue) as defined by Eq. $\ref{eq:two_state_mRNA}$.
 Shaded regions represent the corresponding distribution obtained using 2500 stochastic mRNA trajectories and taking the last cell-cyle to approximate the distribution.](ch5_fig21){#fig:ch5_fig21 short-caption="Comparison of analytical and simulated mRNA distribution"}